Zoo of flows in a 3d gauged supergravity with periodic potential: Discussion

-Reducing the equations of motion to an autonomous dynamical system defined on various phase spaces (on the plane, in the disk, in the cylinder and in the ball) we have clarified the behavior of the flows for certain regions.
+Reducing the equations of motion to an autonomous dynamical system defined on various phase spaces (on the plane, in the disk, in the cylinder and in the ball), we have clarified the behavior of the flows for certain regions.
 We have also provided an analytical description of the solution near the horizon region.
-We have shown that the behavior of the thermal solutions is dictated by initial conditions for the scalar field on the horizon.
+We have shown that the initial conditions for the scalar field on the horizon determine the behavior of the thermal solutions.

+We have explicitly computed the Brown-York stress-energy tensor on a cutoff surface at $w = w_c$ for the exact holographic RG flow and demonstrated the factorization of the $T\overline{T}$-operator along the flow.
+Furthermore, we have introduced an effective, scale-dependent deformation parameter $\mu\big(\phi(w_c)\big)$ whose running is governed by the scalar field on the cutoff surface.

 An important future direction is to extend this analysis to higher-dimensional settings, particularly through the uplift of our three-dimensional gauged supergravity solutions to string and M-theory models.
 It is natural to ask whether our AdS$_3$ and dS$_3$ solutions can be realized as geometries of wrapped $M2$- or $M5$-branes, or as compactifications of AdS$_4$ or AdS$_5$ supergravity with suitable internal manifolds.
 Such an uplift would clarify the microscopic interpretation of the exotic RG flows and finite-temperature solutions we have observed.
 In particular, the black string solution we discussed may be related to a deformed $M5$-brane or $NS5$-brane system, where the VEV of the irrelevant operator finds a natural interpretation in terms of brane moduli or worldvolume fluxes \cite{Pilch:2000fu}.